 In general, poorer neighborhoods in Houston sit at lower elevations, and thus are more susceptible to flood risks.
 This relationship is strongest in less-densely-populated areas, such as rural and suburban neighborhoods, but additional analysis in Lu’s article shows the relationship is robust.

 The latest reports are in on human caused climate change.
-Regardless of whether we can act to turn it around in time, we’ll also have to recognize the fact that not everyone faces the same fallout from environmental hazards and natural disasters.Evan Stewart is a Ph.D. candidate in sociology at the University of Minnesota.
+Regardless of whether we can act to turn it around in time, we’ll also have to recognize the fact that not everyone faces the same fallout from environmental hazards and natural disasters.Evan Stewart is an assistant professor of sociology at University of Massachusetts Boston.
 You can follow him on Twitter.